 A collection of small interactive game-like 3D environments and demos.
 Somewhat inspired by games like Yume Nikki/Yume 2kki, Over the Void, and others.
 There is no overarching goal or theme, but this work may lead to a larger project in the future.
 The demos are all browser-based, rendered with Three.JS + WebGL and use 3D models I'm creating myself in Blender.
 Includes some work with procedural materials and custom shaders inspired by projects on Shadertoy.
-I plan to integrate it with my web-synth project for audio in the future.
-I am working to build up a library of resources with the hope of doing an Inktober-like daily sketch for this project this fall.

 While working on an idea for an interactive visualization of RNNs, I ended up going down a rabbit hole of exploration and experimentation in the realm of neural networks, machine learning, and information theory.
 Work included developing a new activation function, using ideas from other research papers to estimate the Kolmogorov and boolean complexities of different functions, and reverse-engineering a neural network's clever solution to binary addition.
 This work culminated in a lengthy blog post full of interactive visualizations to illustrate the concepts involved.